mochi-sann/mi-deck/packages/react-mfm/README.md

 ## Provider Configuration

-`@mi-deck/react-mfm` uses Jotai internally to share configuration.
+`mfm-react-render` uses Jotai internally to share configuration.
 By placing a `Provider` at the root, you can reference the same settings throughout the tree.

 ```tsx
 import { StrictMode } from "react";